Terms of reference

 The Deputy Vice-Chancellor (Research) and the AEC also provides the University with an annual report on all projects conducted in the previous year.

 Appointed by the Deputy Vice-Chancellor (Research), in consultation with the Committee, following a selection process.
 The Chair is appointed in addition to the Category A to D members, for a two-year term, renewable as deemed appropriate by the Vice-Chancellor.
 The period may be extended with the approval from the Deputy Vice-Chancellor (Research) in consultation with the Committee.

 Appointed from the membership and elected by the Deputy-Vice Chancellor (Researcher) in consultation with the Committee.
 The person must be a UNE employee (i.e. a Category B member).
 The Deputy Chair will hold office for the term of their appointment to the AEC.

-Category C – a person with demonstrable commitment to, and established experience in, furthering the welfare of animals, who is not employed by or otherwise associated with the institution, and who is not currently involved in the care and use of animals for scientific purposes.
-Veterinarians with specific animal welfare interest and experience may meet the requirements of this category.
-While not representing an animal welfare organisation, the person should, where possible, be selected on the basis of active membership of, and endorsement by, such and organisation.
+(iii) three Category C members (persons with demonstrable commitment to, and established experience in, furthering the welfare of animals, who are not employed by or otherwise associated with the institution, and who are not involved in the care and use of animals for scientific purposes.
+While not representing an animal welfare organisation, a person should, where possible, be selected on the basis of active membership of, and nomination by, such an organisation; and

 Additional members can be appointed to assist the AEC to function effectively these should include a person responsible for the routine care of animals within the University and others with skills and background of value to the AEC.